Pages

 Why and What I Will Write

-Since the greatest minds over the past century failed to penetrate the secrets of the Enigma Variations, the reader is probably wondering about my qualifications for tackling such a difficult task.
-I never attended conservatory, but then neither did Elgar.
-On closer analysis, we share an astonishing number of similar life experiences.
-Like me, Elgar was:
+For over a century the greatest minds have consistently failed to penetrate the secrets of the Enigma Variations.
+Why risk writing on this unnerving, unnavigable melodic labyrinthMy qualifications to tackle this insurmountable puzzle are hardly extraordinary.
+I never attended conservatory, but neither did Elgar.
+On closer review, Elgar and I share an astonishing number of similar life experiences.
+Like me, he was:

 1. The son of a musician father who “who hated all religions”[1]